ToraenN/buildpacks/README.md

 q : to ask the user for a single category to compile.
 Takes priority over c.

-l : TO BE ADDED : will allow the output directories to be limited (for example, only write to the JQ directory) when combined with q
+l : will limit the output directories to just a single user-defined directory (only usable with 'q')

+r : removes the rating subdirectories.
+Builds are saved directly to the gametype directories

 d : enables the debugger for the build writing segment (see Debugging below).